Coaster, 12 th December 1984, outward bound for who knows where?

 This marine painting

-This marine painting started life as a page in a sketch book.
+This early example of my marine painting started life as a page in a sketch book.

 It was one of a series much influenced by J M W Turner, painted spontaneously in early morning light enabling the artist to discover some of the colour and atmosphere of the Cornish coast.